Skip to main content

 State Machine Design

 Model your payment flow as a finite state machine with explicit transitions.
-Each state should have clear error handling paths and timeout mechanisms.
-This approach makes complex flows easier to reason about and debug.
+Each state should have clear error handling paths and timeout mechanisms:

 What Does Payment System Security Architecture Look Like?

-Security in payment systems requires defense in depth across multiple layers:
+Security in payment systems requires defence in depth across multiple layers.
+A single layer failing should never result in a breach.

 Edge Protection with WAF

 Web Application Firewalls filter malicious traffic before it reaches your application layer.
-Configure rules for common attack patterns like SQL injection, cross-site scripting, and bot traffic.
+Configure rules for:

 API Security